zeek/zeek-docs/doc/script-reference/attributes.rst

     Used for persisting tables/sets and/or synchronizing them over a cluster.

-    This attribute binds a table to a broker store.
-Changes to the table are sent to the broker store and changes to the broker store are applied back to the table.
+    This attribute binds a table to a Broker store.
+Changes to the table are sent to the Broker store and changes to the Broker store are applied back to the table.

-    Since broker stores are synchronized over a cluster this, in effect, sends table changes to all other nodes in the cluster.
-When using a persistent broker store backend, tables/sets will be loaded on startup.
+    Since Broker stores are synchronized over a cluster this, in effect, sends table changes to all other nodes in the cluster.
+When using a persistent Broker store backend, tables/sets will be loaded on startup.

     This attribute expects the type of backend you want to use for the table.
-For example, to bind a table to a memory-backed broker store, use:
+For example, to bind a table to a memory-backed Broker store, use:

     .. sourcecode:: zeek